 Step 4: Scapula Pull-ups

 Focusing on scapula strength, particularly in the first stage of the pull will give you the ability to get out of the bottom of the dead hang position of the pull-up.

 Step 5: Assisted Pull-ups

 Instead of using bands, try to set yourself using your legs to support the movement.
 Kind of like the jack knife pull-up you will be able to reduce the support you give yourself over time as you get stronger.

 Step 6: Eccentric Phase Pull-ups

-Focusing on the negative or down phase of the movement is where strength is build.
+Focusing on the negative or down phase of the movement is where strength is built.
 By resisting the fall you will be creating greater force than in isometric holds or the concentric phase of the movement.

 Step 6: Partial Pull-ups

-The final stage before the full pull up allows you to work from the top of the movement which will help you avoid falling into a dead hang.
+The final stage before the full pull-up allows you to work from the top of the movement which will help you avoid falling into a dead hang.
 Quite often when we start we struggle to keep tension on the eccentric phase and fall into a dead hang position.